sfarrens/pyralid-template/README.md

 ### Add new content

 1. Add new subpackages following the contents of the `example` folder.
 Be sure to include a `__init__.py` file in every new directory you create.
 2. Add new submodules following the contents of `classes.py`, `hello.py` and `math.py`.
-Be sure to follow the [Numpy docstring conventions](https://numpydoc.readthedocs.io/en/latest/format.html) in writing your API documentation.
+Be sure to follow the [Numpy docstring conventions](https://numpydoc.readthedocs.io/en/latest/format.html) and [wemake-python-styleguide](https://wemake-python-stylegui.de/) in writing your API documentation and code.
 3. Write unit tests as you add new functions and classes to retain the highest possible code coverage.
 Follow the examples in `tests`.
 4. To manage your code development you should follow the procedure described in Step 5 of the set-up.
 Note that you can continue to work on a branch you created for an open pull request up until it is merged.
 After merging a branch it is good practice to delete it.